grnet/synnefo/docs/source/devguide.rst

 Cross-user requests are not allowed to use ``until`` and only include the account/container modification dates in the reply.

 If a ``format=xml`` or ``format=json`` argument is given, extended information on the containers will be returned, serialized in the chosen format.
-For each container, the information will include all container metadata (names will be in lower case and with hyphens replaced with underscores):
+For each container, the information will include all container metadata, except user-defined (names will be in lower case and with hyphens replaced with underscores):

 ===========================  ============================
 Name                         Description